SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### How to edit or delete a SmartREST template

-To edit a SmartREST template either click the desired template or click the 3-dots icon and in the dropdown menu click **Edit**.
+To edit a SmartREST template either click the desired template or click the 3-dots icon and in the context menu click **Edit**.

-To delete a SmartREST template click the 3-dots icon and in the dropdown menu click  **Remove**.
+To delete a SmartREST template click the 3-dots icon and in the context menu click **Remove**.

 ### How to export a SmartREST template